durdenx96/the-memory-palace/content/_index.md

 # Hey stranger

 Alexander Atte here, A.K.A @durdenx96.
-I'm a big fan of marketing, computer stuff, film, literature, first person shooters ... and oh yeah I write.
+My world is a blend of creativity and technology, big fan of digital innovation, marketing, linux, film, literature, chess, and first person shooters.
+Writing is how I tie it all together.

 [GitHub](https://github.com/durdenx96) :: [Twitter](https://twitter.com/durdenx96) :: [Instagram](https://instagram/durdenx96)